 Ms Alio: A golden opportunity.
 Not only for this book but for the others.
 Most of the manuscripts and charters are here, in Italy.
 A two-month research visit would never be sufficient to write a book like Queens of Sicily.
 Everything is here.
 In a few weeks, an exhibit about Norman Sicily begins here in Palermo, at the Norman Palace.
 It'll be exceptional, and it's a fifteen-minute drive from my house.
 About twelve years ago, when they restored the painted muqarnas ceiling of the Palatine Chapel – the world's largest Fatimid work of art – visitors were allowed to climb the scaffolding to get a close view.
 I did and it was amazing.

 Interviewer: What's your incentive for writing history?

 Ms Alio: I love Sicily, which isn't just my home but my ancestral culture.
 I loved it long before it became a trendy academic topic and tourist destination.
 My purpose, my "mission" if you wish, is to disseminate information that hasn't yet been published in English.
-I respect foreign scholars writing about Sicilian history in English.
-But we [Sicilians] can't wait forever for outsiders to write our history.
+I respect foreign scholars writing about Sicilian history in English and they should be encouraged.
+But we [Sicilians] can't wait forever for outsiders to write our history, and foreigners who come to Sicily want to hear about Sicilian women from a Sicilian woman.
 A book about our first queens should have been written a hundred years ago!

 Interviewer: Your introduction is rather lengthy –